MeMory-of-MOtion/docker-loco3d/README.md

 The package [multicontact-locomotion-planning](https://github.com/loco-3d/multicontact-locomotion-planning) used to generate the motions of the dataset contains a script that can load a motion from the .cs and .npz files, display it in 3D in gepetto-viewer and plot several interesting data.

-Follow the basic installation procedure of this package and use the following script : https://github.com/loco-3d/multicontact-locomotion-planning/blob/master/scripts/load_motion_from_files.py
+Follow the basic installation procedure of this package  (including the installation of gepetto-viewer, but no other optional dependencies) and use the following script : https://github.com/loco-3d/multicontact-locomotion-planning/blob/master/scripts/load_motion_from_files.py

+Don't forget to run the `gepetto-gui` in a separate terminal.

 # Test scenario description